frictionlessdata/datapackage-py/README.rst

 -------

 datapackage is available under the GNU General Public License, version
-3. See LIENCE for more details.
+3. See LICENCE for more details.